mongodb/specifications/source/client-side-encryption/tests/README.rst

         endpoint: "kms.us-east-2.amazonaws.com"
       }

-   Expect this to fail with an exception containing the message: "Credential should be scoped to a valid region, not 'us-east-1'"
+   Expect this to fail with an exception with a message containing the string: "us-east-1"

 7. Call `client_encryption.createDataKey()` with "aws" as the provider and the following masterKey: